jwmcfar2/IntelDSA_Analysis/README.md

 # System Environment

+- Intel CPU which has AVX, AMX, and DSA Accelerators
 - Red Hat Enterprise Linux release 9.3 (Plow)
 - GCC v11.4.1
 - Any/All Libraries Needed for AVX, AMX, SSE<=4, DSA